ichi-h/dhak/README.md

 General password managers manage confidential information by encrypting/decrypting passwords (i.e., replacing them with something that seems meaningless to others).
 However, it does not change the fact that they are still keeping confidential information in any form, which means that you are taking the risk of information leakage in terms of fundamental security measures.

-In order to minimize this risk, Dhak manages passwords by NOT storing such confidential information, but **by generating them when needed**.
+In order to minimize this risk, Dhak manages passwords by NOT keeping such confidential information, but **by generating them when needed**.